gSchool/js-basic-training/markdown/defining_functions.md

 ## Returning Values From Functions

 As you are well aware from using built in functions, many functions define values other than `undefined`.
-When writing our own function defintions we can return whatever value we might like by using, somewhere in the **body** of the defintion, the `return` keyword, followed by the value we with to return.
-The **body** of a function defintion is the part in between the curly braces, and, is a collection of any JavaScript code:
+When writing our own function definitions we can return whatever value we might like by using, somewhere in the **body** of the definition, the `return` keyword, followed by the value we with to return.
+The **body** of a function definition is the part in between the curly braces, and, is a collection of any JavaScript code:

 ```javascript
 function makeOne() {